josealdo/EMSE21-ifdefs-with-eye-tracking/Results/README.md

-# Summarizing the results for our Reserach Questions (RQs)
+# Summarizing the results for our Research Questions (RQs)

 Table 1: Summarizing the results for time completion (RQ1).
 Bold font represents statistically significant differences.